AdonisEnProvence/Darkly/mocking_referer_and_user_agent_curl_breach/Ressources/Explanation.md

 ## Custom curl Referrer header

 We will use `curl` to perform our requests, using `curl --header "Header_foo: bar"` we can define custom header key value pairs.
-Also we will make a diff on the fly of the default page versus our custom curl.
+Also we will make a diff between the default page and our custom curl result.
 First the `Referrer` header using `curl --header "Referer: https://www.nsa.gov/" url`.

 ```bash